basetenlabs/truss-examples/stable-diffusion-xl-1.0/README.md

 ### Hardware notes

-Model inference runs on an A100 with 80GB of VRAM.
+Model inference runs well on an A10 with 24 GB of VRAM, with invocation time averaging ~16 seconds.
+If speed is essential, running inference on an A100 cuts invocation time to ~8 seconds.

 ## Example usage